Hopewell Township, York County, Pennsylvania

 Hopewell Township is a township in York County, Pennsylvania, United States.
 The population was 5,267 at the 2020 census.
-It is served by the South Eastern School District which provides a public education.
+It is served by the South Eastern School District, which provides public education.

 History

 Prior to 1885, Hopewell Township included present-day Hopewell Township, East Hopewell Township, and North Hopewell Township; thus, the original township extended as far north as that of York.
 The Deer Creek Bridge, Stewartstown Railroad, Ridge Road Bridge, Stewartstown Railroad, and Valley Road Bridge, Stewartstown Railroad are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 26.9 sqmi, all of it land.
+According to the United States Census Bureau, the township has a total area of 26.9 sqmi, all land.
 The township completely surrounds the borough of Stewartstown.